GrowthEngineAI/async-openai/README.md

     - [x] Supports `Minio`: `minio://bucket/path/to/file.txt`

 - [x] Supports `limited` cost tracking for `Completions` and `Edits` requests (when stream is not enabled)

+- [x] Parallelization Safe with ThreadPools or any `asyncio` compatible event loop.
+Can handle 100s of requests per second.
+(If you don't run into rate limits)

 ---